-The most important of these qualities is passion.
-Your enthusiasm must transcend the consumption of wines, beers, and spirits to include research, service, and business.
-In studying for the Master Sommelier exam, I spent hours doing research about places, laws, grape varieties, spirits and liqueurs, cocktails, and service rules.
-In addition, I honed math skills for buying and pricing options, strategies and techniques for sales scenarios, and diplomacy skills for guest relations.
+What are the common qualities can be found in those attaining the title of Master Sommelier?
+“The most important of these qualities is passion.
+Your enthusiasm must transcend the consumption of wines, beers, and spirits to include research, service, and business,” explains James.
+“In studying for the Master Sommelier exam, you spend hours doing research about places, laws, grape varieties, spirits and liqueurs, cocktails, and service rules.
+In addition, you’ll honed math skills for buying and pricing options, strategies and techniques for sales scenarios, and diplomacy skills for guest relations,” James says.

 Peers and mentors are important because only a handful of schools for sommeliers exist.
 Dedication, self-motivation, and self-discipline are essential for success.
 Aspiring sommeliers do not have instructors encouraging them to perform, nor do they have regularly scheduled classes to assess their progress.
 Yet, hundreds of hours of traditional study are involved to attain the Master Sommelier diploma.
 Developing a routine, especially with a core network of fellow sommeliers, helps maintain motivation and discipline.
 “Now, as with all Master Sommeliers, I get the opportunity to assist and encourage others along this path,” says James.
 “And in the end, that is the real reward of the accomplishment.”

 Master Sommelier James Tidwell majored in culinary arts at The Culinary Institute of America in Hyde Park, NY.
 He is a consultant at the Four Seasons Hotel and Resorts in Las Colinas, TX.
 James is the co-owner and founder of the TEXSOM Conference, a judge at the TEXSOM International Wine Awards, and the Regional Chair for the USA and Central America for the Decanter World Wine Awards.